pelithne/k8s/workshop.md

 * Setup CI/CD pipelines using Azure DevOps

 ## Create development VM
 #### Note: if you want to run excercises locally on your laptop, you can do that.
 It requires that you have the right tools installed (az cli, kubectl, docker, git, ssh).
-If you choose to do it this way, you are going to have to sort out a lot of things on your own (but that's not necessarily a bad thing right!)
+If you choose to do it this way, you are going to have to sort out a lot of things on your own.
+Some help can be found here: https://github.com/pelithne/kubernetes-workshop/blob/master/preparations.md

 TDB